Detailed Explanation of Component Decorator Identifiers

 export class Main extends Laya.Script {

-radian: number = 0; // After setting private to true, radian will not appear in the IDE property panel and is only used to store the entered radian
+radian: number = 0; // After setting private to true, 'radian' will not appear in the IDE's property panel; it's only used to store the input radian.

-@property({ type: Number, caption: "Angle", serializable: false }) // Here, serializable is set to false, so degree will not be saved in the scene file
+@property({ type: Number, caption: "Angle", serializable: false }) // Here, serializable is set to false, so 'degree' will not be saved to the scene file.

 get degree() {

-return this.radian * (180 / Math.PI);// Since it is not serialized, the stored radian in radian needs to be calculated back to the angle for display in the IDE property panel
+return this.radian * (180 / Math.PI);// Since it's not serialized, the radian stored in 'radian' needs to be converted back to degrees for display in the IDE property panel.

 }